ZackMagnotti/LeafScraper/README.md

 This package contains modules to scrape Leafly.com for various information.

-## Ancestry

-This module searches pages in the strain database and generates ancestry trees for a given input strain.
+leafscraper.py will take in the name or url of any strain on leafly.com, and generate a tree of either the strain's ancestors or descendants.

 ## Python 3.8